arcaneframework/arcanefem/doc/Install_ArcaneFEM_on_clusters.md

   <details>
     <summary>

-  #### Compile Arcane with GPU support
+  #### Compile Arcane with GPU support on Adastra
   </summary>

- - Make sure `dotnet` is installed as it is a prerequiste of Arcane, see section `dotnet Installation`.
+ - Make sure `dotnet` is installed as it is a prerequiste of Arcane, see section above on dotnet installation.
 If it already installed you can proceed.
  - In the following you will need to add your assocatied allocation project in the `ADASTRA_PROJECT` variable.

   ```bash